ps2homebrew/PMAP/README.txt

 	ii) If the console is a non-auto-tilt motor model:
 		*Adjust the radial skew adjustment screw until jitter is minimal.
 6b.
 Tangential skew:
-	*Move the sled out (SLED OUT), if it was moved back to home position.
+	*Move the sled out (SLED OUT), if it was moved back to the home position.
 	*Adjust the tangential skew adjustment screw until jitter is minimal.
 7. Stop play mode (PLAY STOP).
 8. Move the sled back to the home position (SLED HOM).